Sweden becomes the first country in the world to approve a definitive storage system for civil nuclear waste. It doesn’t

 In a country with weak majority coalitions leading to political instability, the Liberals and the Christian Democrats threatened the government with a vote of no confidence if it didn’t accept the final repository.

 Some worry that little is known about how nuclear waste will react encapsulated during those 100,000 years.
 Researchers warn capsules may not even be safe in 100 years.
-Furthermore, the repository has never been tested under real condition.
+Furthermore, the repository has never been tested under real conditions.

 In 2018, the Land and Environment Court ruled that there was uncertainty about the corrosion of the capsules and needed more material to avoid leaks.

-For the Green Party, the government decision is hasty as there still a lot of uncertainty with the method.
+For the Green Party, the government decision is hasty as there is still a lot of uncertainty with the method.

-The Environment Minister said the the project was as safe as it could be with current knowledge but that it could very well be adapted if research makes progress.
+The Environment Minister said the project was as safe as it could be with current knowledge but that it could very well be adapted if research makes progress.

-Another source of conflict is the nearby population who usually doesn’t feel safe to be next to such large plants full of nuclear waste.
+Another source of conflict is the nearby population who usually doesn’t feel safe being next to such large plants full of nuclear waste.